Nureni82/hosting-parsons-on-github-template/IfStatement/IfElseStatement.md

 ## Purpose:

- <p>The purpose of this exercise is to practice the program flow and the sequence of statement executions using the conditional statements.</p>
+ <p>The purpose of this exercise is to practice the program flow and the sequence of statement executions using the conditional statements. testing</p>

 ## Directions :